Francis William Beaumont: Marriages

-Fascist connection and the Second World War
+Fascist connection and World War II

 In 1937 Beaumont reportedly met with Oswald Mosley, founder of the British Union of Fascists, to discuss the opening of a private radio broadcast station on Sark.
 In the 1930s, the British Broadcasting Corporation had a government sanctioned monopoly in Britain on broadcasting television and radio and private commercial broadcasts funded by advertisers were illegal.
 Mosley wanted to challenge this monopoly in order to raise funds for his fledgling party by setting up broadcast stations outside of the BBC's jurisdiction.
 Mosley and Beaumont reportedly came to an agreement for a thirty-year lease to set up a Radio Sark broadcast station on the island.
 There have been claims that Beaumont was sympathetic to the Mosley's movement and that he and Mosley were amiable.
 Beaumont is also reported to have hidden the source of the funding of the radio station from his mother in order to obtain her approval.
 In addition, British government documents opened to the public in the 1990s reveal that Mosley sought funding from the German Nazi government for Radio Sark, though Beaumont is not implicated in these dealings.

 Despite his connections with British fascists, Beaumont promptly rejoined the RAF at the outset of the Second World War in 1939; he was recommissioned as a pilot officer on probation on 26 September, and on 1 June 1940 he was promoted to war substantive flying officer.
 He seems later to have been promoted flight lieutenant.
 He was assigned to the Administrative and Special Duties Branch, which includes the RAF's intelligence section.

 During the war the Channel Islands were occupied by German forces and contact was severed between Beaumont and his relatives on Sark, including his mother, who remained on the island for the duration of the war.